Researcher of Empress Elisabeth of Austria

 I. Why Elisabeth?

 As the researcher of Elisabeth, I am often asked how I started being interested in the Empress’ life.
 People are usually surprised that for me it was not the Sissi-trilogy that arose my attention but an article about her in a newspaper, which stated that the next year would be the 100th anniversary of Elisabeth’s death, and then some interesting things were written about her beauty cult.
 This article and a posthumous portrait of her (by Gyula Benczúr, 1899) made such an impact on me that I wanted to know everything about her.
-21 years have passed since then.
-This year on 10th September, it was the 120th anniversary, which is highly important to me.
-That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, the aim of which is to keep the memory of Elisabeth alive with a view of presenting the unbiased and up to date image of the Empress in front of the Readers and Audience.
+More than twenty years have passed since then.
+On 10th September 2018, it was the 120th anniversary, which is highly important to me.
+That is why and on that occasion, I founded the TEMPT – The Empress Memory Team, which aim is to keep the memory of Elisabeth alive and make an attempt to present her as trustworthy as it is possible.

 10 September 2018, Barbara Káli-Rozmis